custom-litt/chinvat/README.md

 # chinvat

-Bridge of the Requiter. defines the communication format between city-skies firmware and controller applications
+Bridge of the Requiter. defines the communication format between city-skies firmware and controller applications.